lisongxu/CSCE156-Project-DB/README.md

 A user can log into Jstgram using their unique username and password.

-Below we will consider an example where the database already has the information of a total of four users with usernames: Alice, Bob, Crystal, and David.
+In this project, we will consider the example where the database already has the following information
+*  a total of four users with usernames: Alice, Bob, Crystal, and David, and their passwords.

 ### 2.2 Posts

 To simplify the project, your application only needs to support the text posts.
 That is, a user can publish only text posts.

-For our example, assume that the database alreay has the information of the following posts
+In this project, we will consider the example where the database alreay has the following information
 * Alice posted "Project deadline extended?" at 19:00:00 on October 12, 2023.
 * Bob posted "Yep" at 19:01:00 on October 12, 2023.
 * David posted "Fall break" at 09:00:00 on October 16, 2023